 Possession [ possession or besitz]:

 - Maine defines “possession as physical detention coupled with the intention to hold the thing detained as one’s own”.

 - According to SALMOND possession of the material object is the continuing exercise of a claim to the exclusive use of it.

-- 110 of INDIAN evidence act 1872 states that who has the possession of the property, is the owner of the property burden of proof lies upon the person who is claiming prospective ownership.
+- Section 110 of the INDIAN Evidence Act 1872 states that who has possession of the property, is the owner of the property burden of proof lies upon the person who is claiming prospective ownership.